 - your baby is moving less than usual you should continue to feel your baby move right up to the time you go into labour and during labour).

 - you're less than 37 weeks pregnant and think you might be in labour

 What do contractions feel like?

-Your early contractions may feel a bit like period pains and you might wonder whether they are just more Braxton Hicks contractions.
-Sometimes women feel pain in their back and thighs instead of, or as well as, pain in the front of their bump.
+Your early contractions may feel a bit like period pains and, if you’ve had them you might wonder whether they are just more Braxton Hicks contractions.

-During a contraction your tummy will feel hard as the muscles of your womb tense and work to gradually open up your cervix and push your baby out.
+During a contraction, your tummy will feel hard as the muscles of your womb tense and work to gradually open your cervix and push your baby out.
 As labour goes on, the contractions will become more intense.
 Your muscles will relax after each one and the pain will fade.

 What if my waters break?

 Your baby develops inside a bag of fluid called the amniotic sac.
 When your baby is ready to be born, the sac breaks and the fluid comes out through your vagina.
 This is your waters breaking.